JerryZhu99/osu-practice-tool/README.md

 ## Requirements

-Note: This tool has only been tested on the version numbers listed.
-It may or may not work on other versions.

-- Node.js (v8.11.12)
-- npm (6.9.2)
-- ffmpeg (4.0) (optional, required for rate changes)
-- StreamCompanion (v 190618.17)
+- StreamCompanion (tested on v 190618.17)

-- osu!
+This tool uses data from StreamCompanion to locate .osu files and place generated files.

 ## Setup

 1. Install any missing requirements.
-2. Run `npm install` to install:
-    - `archiver`, to generate the .osz (which is a .zip)
-    - `iohook`, for global keybindings (to use in game)
-3. Add the following pattern to "Output patterns" in StreamCompanion's settings and hit "Save":
+2. Add the following pattern to "Output patterns" in StreamCompanion's settings and hit "Save":
     - File/Command name: `file`
     - Save Event: `All`
     - Formatting: `!OsuFileLocation!`